-An individually addressed RU is an RU addressed to either an associated non-AP STA or a TDLS peer STA and the parameter STA_ID for that RU is set to the TBD value that identifies the STA receiving the PSDU contained in that RU.
+An individually addressed RU is an RU addressed to an associated non-AP STA and the parameter STA_ID for that RU is set to the TBD value that identifies the STA receiving the PSDU contained in that RU.
 If an RU is intended for an AP (i.e., the TXVECTOR parameter UPLINK_FLAG is 1), then the parameter STA_ID contains only one element that is set to the TBD value that identifies the non-AP STA transmitting the PPDU.

-The behavior of the STAs depending on the STA_ID values upon reception of an EHT PPDU is TBD.